Indwelling Catheter

 How do I change my drainage bag?

-Always wash your hands with soap and water or use an alcohol-based cleaner before you remove or attach the tubing and drainage bag to your catheter.
+Always wash your hands with soap and water or use an alcohol-based sanitizer before you change your drainage bag.

-- Wipe the connection between the catheter and drainage tube with a 70% alcohol swab.
+2. Wipe the connection between the catheter and the drainage tube with a 70% alcohol swab.

-- Remove the drainage tubing from the catheter.
-Don’t touch the open end of the tubing or catheter when you disconnect them.
+4. Remove the drainage bag tubing from the catheter.
+Do not touch the open ends of the tubing or catheter when you disconnect them.

-- Attach the clean tubing and bag to the catheter.
+6. Attach the clean drainage bag tubing to the catheter.
 Keep the tubing straight so it drains downwards.

-- Save the cap from new drainage bag.
-Once you’ve cleaned the drainage bag you just removed, put the cap on the clean, disconnected end of the tubing.
+8. Once you’ve cleaned the connecting end of the drainage bag tubing you just removed, put the cap from the new drainage bag on the clean, disconnected end of the tubing.

 How do I clean the drainage bags?